bpierre/addreth/README.md

 ## Getting Started

-Import and insert the component in your app:
+Import `Addreth` and add it to your app:

 ```tsx
 import { Addreth } from "addreth";